rithik-sandron/zro.earth/_posts/my-way-to-approach-a-new-language.md

 So where do you start from?
 All programming languages pretty much has same set of concepts, only logics & syntax differs. step wise do this
-- Sequential programming.
+1. Sequential programming.
-- Object Oriented.
+2. Object Oriented.
 (OOP)
-- Dive deeper.
+3. Dive deeper.

 ## Sequential programming
 - Know if a language is statically typed or inferred.
 Based on this your errors & debugging would change a bit.
 - Datatypes and their limits.
 - Constants & literals.
-- operators.
+- Operators.
-- keywords.
+- Keywords.
-- statements.
+- Statements.
 - Strings.
 - Arrays.
 - Control flow.
-  - conditionals.
+  - Conditionals.
-  - loops.
+  - Loops.
 - Functions - declarations & definitions
 - Memory basics. how things are stored, retrieved and passed(pass by value / reference).
 - Pointers (if c/c++)